-During the financial year firefighters in the Fire Brigades Union took strike action over the Government's reforms to the Firefighters' Pension Scheme and declared action short of strike until further notice.
+During the financial year firefighters in the Fire Brigades Union continued to take strike action over the Government's reforms to the Firefighters' Pension Scheme and declared action short of strike until further notice.
 The Authority's plans to cover the periods when firefighters are on strike were implemented, which saw provision of fire cover by the Authority's retained contractor Securitas.
-Gross expenditure incurred by the Authority on business continuity during 2013/14 due to strike action was £3.9m.
-Industrial action is still ongoing, with further strike action taken on three occasions in May 2014.
+The cost to the Authority relating to business continuity during 2014/15 due to strike action was £5.3m ($2013/14 \pm 3.2m$).